jocelinkisenga/E-learning/README.md

 ## API DOCS (end-points)

 ### register end-point
-To register the end-point is ** /register ** , the end-point will return a bear token witch will be used for different requests.
+To register the end-point is <strong> /register </strong> , the end-point will return a bear token witch will be used for different requests.
  <div>
  	headers :
  	```javascript